 - 1) Select an object using the marque tool, the lasso tool, or magic wand tool to trace around the object.
 Make sure "Anti Alias" is checked in the tool options bar when you cut something.
-(This gives the image a soft edge.) - 2) Click Edit>Copy (Command-c).
-The computer will store the information in RAM. - 3) Select the document you want to place your object in and click Edit>Paste (Command-P). - 4) You can then move or scale the image.
+(This gives the image a soft edge.) - 2) Click the Layer Mask tool at the bottom of the layer pallet. - 3) The background should disappear.
+There will now be a square to the right of your image on the layer pallet that shows what is transparent.
+If the image disappeared and the background is still there, select that square and hit command I to invert it and the image will appear and the background will disappear. - 4) You can then move or scale the image.

-To resize or distort the image:
+To re-size or distort the image: